First Grade Fairy Tales and Letters Main Lesson

 The first language arts main lessons usually focus on introducing the letters in a meaningful and magical way.
 You can do this by telling fairy tales, drawing pictures from the stories, and then “discovering” the letters hidden in the drawings.
 Even children who already know how to read love to do this!

 The reason we teach the consonants from picture images is that we’re recapitulating the evolution of the alphabet in human history.
-People only had oral language for eons before they began to develop written language out of pictures.
+People had oral language for eons before they began to develop written language out of pictures.
 The first writing was pictorial with simple pictures standing for words.
 Over time the pictures became more stylized, uniform, and representative.
 Out of these came the symbols or capital letters that we use today.
 We capture the metamorphosis of sound to picture to letter in our first lessons on written language.

 The Main Lesson Rhythm